Full-time: 4 years

 The endorsement means that you can join the IES with Student Member status for free.
 Upon graduation, you will then have the opportunity to become an Associate Member, giving extra impetus to your career plans.

 Teaching inspired by important research

 By studying Geography at Derby, you’ll become part of a lively scientific community.
-Our teaching team includes active researchers, authors and consultants undertaking cutting-edge projects worldwide.
+Our geography lecturers are active researchers, authors and/or consultants undertaking important projects worldwide.